Would you stop supplying a late paying customer?

 Never underestimate the power of talking to your customers when it comes to getting paid.
 Building a rapport with your customers rather than having a transactional relationship won’t just improve your chances of getting paid on time, it could also encourage them to purchase more goods and services from your business in the future.
 Make regular courtesy calls to your customer throughout the credit period to continue building that relationship and ensure that your invoices always stay front of mind.

 One of the easiest ways to encourage customers who rarely pay on time to pay earlier is to incentivise it.
 Early settlement discounts provide an incentive for customers to pay invoices promptly, ensuring you get the money you’re owed within terms.
 Whilst this means you would get paid slightly less, in many cases it can be more beneficial to your business to be paid the majority of an invoice’s value early than receiving the full amount outside of terms.

-For persistently late paying customers, it can often help to place them on a ‘stop list’ or a ‘watch list’.
-Businesses on the stop list should be informed and not supplied with any further goods or services until all outstanding invoices have been settled at the very least.
-Those on the watch list should no longer be offered credit terms without an up-front payment or deposit; you could even ask for the full amount to be paid when placing the order.
+Rather than categorically refusing to accept any further orders from a particular customer, it can help to temporarily place them on a ‘stop list’ or a ‘watch list’.
+Businesses on the stop list should be informed and not supplied with any further goods or services until all outstanding invoices have been settled at the very least, while those on the watch list should no longer be offered credit terms without an up-front payment or deposit.
+You could even ask for the full amount to be paid when placing the order.

-Where do you stand?
+Where do you stand on this?
 Have you ever stopped supplying a customer due to their payment habits?
 Please share your views in the comments below.